casares17/haufe-test/README.md

   and manufacturers.
 - Two users are created for testing purposes.
 The `manufacturer` user has the `MANUFACTURER` role and the `admin` user has the `ADMIN` role.
-- Further iteration could include JWT token for a more robust security implementation.
-That could allow an extra functionality where manufacturers could edit beers data that they own, but not the ones from other manufacturers.

 ## Deployment in Kubernetes